Schedule

 Application Process and Deadline

 Applications are considered on a rolling basis and space is limited.
-The first review date is March 10th, 2025.
-Applicants will be notified within two weeks of applying.
+The first review date is March 9th, 2026.
+Applicants who apply by March 9th will be notified by March 24th.
+Those who apply later will be notified within two weeks of applying.